Breastfeeding- A Mother's Perspective

 - Eat the panjiris and the laddoos that your mom or granny made for you.
 Yes, they help a lot as they are rich in cumin and ding (goondh) which have lactation increasing components and makes the bones stronger.

-- Eat bottle guard (lauki or doodhi) as much as you can.
+- Eat green veggies, bottle guard (lauki or doodhi) as much as you can.
 Not only do they boost the milk but also are light on your digestive system after the delivery.

-- Fresh curd (not the refrigerated one) is another ingredient that works great for breast milk supply.
+- Dairy products like milk and fresh curd (not the refrigerated one) are the ingredient that works great for breast milk supply.

 - Herbal lactating teas available in the market are also great supplements if you want to limit the amount of milk in your diet.
 Mamaearth’s ‘Mama’s Milk Tea’ did wonders for me and I swear by it.

-Breastfeeding is ultimately a mother’s choice and no mother should be judged if she chooses to breastfeed or formula feed.
+Breastfeeding is ultimately a mother’s choice and no mother should be judged if she chooses to formula feed or breastfed infants.
 There are mothers who are unable to lactate with whatsoever reason and we need to support and encourage them, instead of shaming them.

 It is all about providing the best for our babies and giving them all the nutrition they deserve.